appium/appium-uiautomator2-driver/README.md

 Capability Name | Description
 --- | ---
-appium:mjpegServerPort | The number of the port UiAutomator2 server starts the MJPEG server on.
+appium:mjpegServerPort | The number of the port on the host machine that UiAutomator2 server starts the MJPEG server on.
 If not provided then the screenshots broadcasting service on the remote device does not get exposed to a local port (e.g. no adb port forwarding is happening) appium:mjpegScreenshotUrl | The URL of a service that provides realtime device screenshots in MJPEG format.
 If provided then the actual command to retrieve a screenshot will be requesting pictures from this service rather than directly from the server

 ### Web Context